 EMDR therapy can help you process:

 - PTSD related to military service or traumatic

 - Mental health issues such as eating disorders, obsessive-compulsive disorder, or psychosis

 - Continuous self-defeating negative thoughts

-Our EMDR therapy, combined with a relational approach, incorporates all aspects of who you are.
+Our EMDR therapy in Houston, combined with a relational approach, incorporates all aspects of who you are.

-Our EMDR specialist will help you move beyond your painful experiences, memories, and limiting beliefs so you can recover and heal.
+Our EMDR specialist in Houston will help you move beyond your painful experiences, memories, and limiting beliefs so you can recover and heal.

 Our specialist will provide you with a supportive, controlled environment so you can process your memories, experiences, and emotions safely.
 So you feel heard.